sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 Note, that ``cg_restart_tol`` should be in :math:`(0, 1)`.
-If two subsequent gradients generated by the nonlinear CG method are not "sufficiently orthogonal", then the method is restarted with a gradient step.
+If two subsequent gradients generated by the nonlinear CG method are not "sufficiently orthogonal", the method is restarted with a gradient step.
 The default behavior is given by ``cg_relative_restart = False`` and ``cg_restart_tol = 0.25``.

 .. _config_shape_shape_gradient: